BlackWhiteYoshi/CircleDI/Readme_md/SourceCodeGenerationOutput.md

 /// and is thread safe.
 /// </para>
 /// </summary>
-public partial class FieldProvider : IFieldProvider, IServiceProvider {
+public partial class FieldProvider : global::IFieldProvider, IServiceProvider {
     /// <summary>
     /// Constructs non-lazy singleton services.
 Should be called inside the constructor at the end.
     /// </summary>